mcosovic/JuliaGrid.jl/docs/src/tutorials/powerSystemModel.md

 # [Power System Model](@id ACDCModelTutorials)
-Power system analyses commonly utilize the unified branch model that provides linear relationships between voltages and currents.
+Power system analyses commonly use the unified branch model that provides linear relationships between voltages and currents.
 However, as the focus is on power calculations rather than current calculations, the resulting equations become nonlinear, posing challenges in solving them [andersson2012power](@cite).
 Hence, to accurately analyze power systems without any approximations, we use the AC model, which is a crucial component of our framework.
 In contrast, to obtain a linear system of equations for various DC analyses, we introduce approximations in the unified branch model, resulting in the DC model.

 !!! note "Info"
     In this section, we describe the AC and DC models derived from the unified branch model and provide the power and current equations used in JuliaGrid analyses.

-A common way to describe the power system network topology is through the bus/branch model, which employs the two-port ``\pi``-model, which results in the unified branch model.
+A common way to describe the power system network topology is through the bus/branch model, which uses the two-port ``\pi``-model, which results in the unified branch model.
 The bus/branch model can be represented by a graph denoted by ``\mathcal G = (\mathcal N, \mathcal E)``, where the set of nodes ``\mathcal N = \{1, \dots, n\}`` corresponds to buses, and the set of edges ``\mathcal E \subseteq \mathcal N \times \mathcal N`` represents the branches of the power network.

 Let us now construct the power system:
 ```@example ACDCModel